 Questions 4.
-Should livestock working dogs be exempt as a class from mandatory dog de-sexing? ☑ Yes ☐ No ☐ Unsure Please provide reasons for your preference: Working dogs should be exempt for the reasons stated above.
+Should livestock working dogs be exempt as a class from mandatory dog de-sexing? ☑ Yes ☐ No ☐ Unsure Please provide reasons for your preference: To ensure the industry I not adversely affected by premature de-sexing of a livestock dog.
 5. If working dogs are required to be de-sexed by a particular age, at what age should working dogs be required to be de-sexed?
-6 months.
-6. How could this be enforced?
+Three Years 6.
+How could this be enforced?
+Centralised Registration system is to flag when the three year period is reached and a notice is sent to Dog Owner requesting Dog be de-sexed.